- Related links

 - find a licensed battery handler in your county.

 If stored improperly, lead acid batteries may leak or spill and cause lead and/or acid contamination of the soil and groundwater.
 Acid from leaking batteries can burn the eyes and skin.
 If recycled properly, however, the lead can be recovered for reuse.

 Under chapter 287.07(1m), Wis.
 Stats., it is illegal to burn or dispose of lead acid batteries in Wisconsin.

 According to Wisconsin recycling law, retailers and commercial installers of motor vehicle batteries must accept used lead acid vehicle batteries for recycling from individuals during normal business hours (s.
 287.18, Wis.
-Stat).
+Stats.).
 This service is free to customers who purchase a new battery when they bring in a used one.
 Customers may be charged a fee of up to $3 if they bring in a used battery without purchasing a new one.
 Retailers may charge a deposit of up to $5 when a customer purchases a new battery without turning in a used one.
 The deposit is refunded when the customer returns to the same retailer with a used battery and proof that the deposit was paid.

 The state recycling law requires battery retailers to post a sign stating "Recycle Vehicle Batteries Here."
 The sign must be 8 1/2 x 11 inches and be visible to customers.

 When handling a lead acid battery, use rubber gloves and eye protection and always wash hands immediately after handling the battery.
 Store used batteries in a cool, dry, well-ventilated area on a leak-proof surface or in a dry, well-ventilated area in a leak-proof container to protect against exposure and ensure that acid and lead will not leak into soil or groundwater.
 Do not short circuit battery terminals or remove vent caps.
 Protect battery from physical damage.
 Sealed five-gallon plastic pails are adequate for storing a leaking or cracked battery.